Skip to Content

 Timing is critical

 Fluctuating interest rates are a reminder to review your estate plan and implement the most favorable estate planning strategies for the environment.
-If you have a taxable estate or haven’t looked at your estate plan recently, now’s a good time to meet with your advisor to determine if there’s any planning that should take place in the near term.
+For example, GRATs and intrafamily loans are strategies that are especially helpful when interest rates are decreasing.
+If you’re interested in utilizing them, you should do so before interest rates increase again.
+If you haven’t looked at your estate plan recently, now’s a good time to meet with your advisor to determine if there’s any planning that should take place now as a result of falling interest rates.

 Related Thinking